-Freshsales is another all-in-one solution.
+Freshsales is another all-in-one inside and outside sales solution.
 Apart from the usual CRM features, there are built-in calling and email, lead generation tools, and fantastic analytics.

 They also charge per user per month from $12 to $79 per user.

-They also offer a 30-day trial so you can determine whether they’re right for your business.
+They also offer a 30-day trial so you can determine whether they’re right for your inside and outside sales needs.

 Inside Sales Box

-Another all-in-one solution, Inside Sales Box builds sales solutions for sales teams.
+Another all-in-one solution, Inside Sales Box, builds inside and outside sales solutions for sales teams.

-LinkedIn is a great tool for lead gen, but it can take entire days to navigate the myriad of leads available and find the right leads for you.
+LinkedIn is a great tool for inside sales lead gen, but it can take entire days to navigate the myriad of leads available and find the right leads for you.

 Thankfully, there are tools to make your job simpler: